Radio Caroline (New Zealand): Rebranding as Classic 99FM

 From 1993 onwards Radio New Zealand consolidated most of their local adult contemporary stations into the Classic Hits brand.
 In 1995 Radio Caroline began broadcasting on 98.7FM in addition to the AM frequency and became part of the Classic Hits FM network as Classic Hits 99FM.
-The station initially retained local programming between 6am - 7pm.
+The station initially retained local programming between 6 am - 7 pm.

 Change of ownership and exit from Classic Hits network

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, which included, among other things, the Classic Hits branded stations.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

 As part of cost-cutting measures The Radio Network began reducing local content on all Classic Hits stations, limiting local programming to a local breakfast show.
 Stations in smaller regions were also consolidated together to form a network called the Community Radio Network.
-Community Radio Network stations retained their local identity and continued to run a local breakfast show between 6am and 10am and outside these times took a network show from studios in Taupo.
+Community Radio Network stations retained their local identity and continued to run a local breakfast show between 6 am and 10 am and outside these times took a network show from studios in Taupo.
 As a result of these changes the Timaru station was removed from the Classic Hits network and now rebranded as South Canterbury's 99FM.
 This is the only known station to be removed from the Classic Hits network.